1881 Page Mill Road, Palo Alto, CA 94304-1211 USA

 Widely recognized as a leader in intellectual property transactions and an innovator in the industry, Carrie has been honored by a number of California’s leading legal publications in recent years.
+In 2020, The Recorder named Carrie a “California Trailblazer” and in 2019, she earned the “Best in Technology Law” award from Euromoney LMG Americas Women in Business Law and the “Technology Trailblazer” accolade from the National Law Journal.
 In 2017, Carrie earned top ratings for her patent work from Intellectual Asset Management, the world’s leading intellectual property business media platform.
 The Daily Journal recognized Carrie as one of its 2016 “California Lawyer Attorneys of the Year” for her cutting-edge work with regard to a highly complex technology transaction valued at $37 billion.
 That same year, she was also named to The Recorder’s list of “Women Leaders in Tech Law.”
 In 2015, she was selected by the Silicon Valley Business Journal as one of its “2015 Women of Influence,” and in 2014, The Recorder presented her with an “Innovator Award” for a pro bono program she developed to educate teens on the laws relating to social media and technology usage.

 “Patent License Drafting Considerations in Contemplation of M&A,” Advanced Patent Licensing 2018, Practising Law Institute, September 2018